DSP-17 #1: The kernel's role in an OS

 I wouldn’t describe it as straight up difficult, but the job needs to be performed by people who know what they’re doing and have the creativity and imagination to deal with situations where debugging options are limited.
 Here’s a couple examples of things to consider when dealing with kernel code:

-• The kernel space is mostly allergic to floating point variables - actually, it’s one of a kernel’s many tasks to deal with floating point numbers, and with each such number mentioned somewhere in the code, the kernel has to pass it to an FPU (FPUs are secondary processors specialized in floating point arithmetics), a similar facility (like Intel’s SSE CPU extensions) or emulate the operation entirely (expensive! :money_with_wings:).
+- The kernel space is mostly allergic to floating point variables - actually, it’s one of a kernel’s many tasks to deal with floating point numbers, and with each such number mentioned somewhere in the code, the kernel has to pass it to an FPU (FPUs are secondary processors specialized in floating point arithmetics), a similar facility (like Intel’s SSE CPU extensions) or emulate the operation entirely (expensive! ).
 All three options take extra time for a mere convenience, with most use cases for floating point being completely replaceable.
 One easy way to avoid them is to designate some bits in an integer to the decimal part, which in fact is what a lot of hardware does anyway.

-• Kernel space requires top-notch error handling - one critical error (like a segfault) in the kernel is enough to compromise the whole system and force the user to reboot their machine.
+- Kernel space requires top-notch error handling - one critical error (like a segfault) in the kernel is enough to compromise the whole system and force the user to reboot their machine.
 Not the nicest thing to happen to a server, right?

-• Pointers in kernel mode are not guaranteed to be valid in the userland - When working with pointers passed from or back to the user, it’s crucial to consider a kernel’s address translation API between the two modes.
+- Pointers in kernel mode are not guaranteed to be valid in the userland - When working with pointers passed from or back to the user, it’s crucial to consider a kernel’s address translation API between the two modes.
 Failing to acknowledge that can lead to bugs that easily hide in plain sight.

-• Backdoors are lethal - kernel backdoors make for the ultimate security threats.
+to print to.
+The parts of the standard library which are actually necessary are reimplemented in the kernel. - Backdoors are lethal - kernel backdoors make for the ultimate security threats.
 Imagine a USB driver bug which would let anyone escalate their privileges by burning a special sequence of bytes onto a pen drive and then plugging it into the target machine.
 All computers and USB-equipped embedded systems (which can often be impossible to upgrade) using that kernel would then be affected and prone to the attack (Wouldn’t want my Wi-Fi router vulnerable to this kind of thing!)

-Penguin Anatomy 101, or what makes Linux Linux?:penguin::skull::mag:
+Penguin Anatomy 101, or what makes Linux Linux?

 Linux is a monolithic, UNIX-like kernel written mostly in C, which came to life in the 90’s under the fingertips of a Finnish Computer Science student by the name of Linus Torvalds.
 He based his creation on the kernel present in the MINIX operating system.
 Upon sharing his kernel on the Internet, Linus wrote a very, Very, VERY modest note: